 About 52ha of the Park – over 25% of the area of dry land – was densely infested with non-native species of shrubs at the start of the program in 2009.
 Since then ~8500 Peking cotoneaster (Cotoneaster acutifolius) and 3100 Tartarian honeysuckle (Lonicera tatarica) have been removed and countless European mountain ash (Sorbus aucuparia) seedlings pulled up .
 In the next 5 years we will focus on removal of the remaining dense patches of these plants, checking cleared areas for missed plants, and preventing cleared areas being recolonised by non-native invasive species.
 Our objective in the next 5 years is to reduce the abundance of these species to a level where they have a negligible impact on the biodiversity and ecosystem function of the Weaselhead..

-Since then over 7,250 Peking cotoneaster (Cotoneaster acutifolius) and Tartarian honeysuckle (Lonicera tatarica) have been removed and countless European mountain ash (Sorbus aucuparia) seedlings pulled up.
-Monitoring of weeded areas in the floodplain over the last 4 years shows native vegetation to be recovering well and filling in the gaps left by removing these species (details here).
-Monitoring of recovery along the escarpments is planned for the next 4 years.
+Monitoring of weeded areasover the last 6 years shows native vegetation to be recovering well in the floodplain and filling in the gaps left by removing these species (details here).
+Monitoring of recovery along the escarpments has started and results are expected in 2019..

 We track changes in the distribution and density of the different invasive plants using GoogleEarth.
-An example of the change in the distribution and abundance of cotoneaster since the start of the Program is shown below:
+An example of the change in the distribution and abundance of cotoneaster from the start of the Program to the end of 2015 is shown below:

-Other species that cannot be removed manually such as common buckthorn (Rhamnus cathartica) or European barberry (Berberis vulgaris) have been treated with herbicide or, in the case of leafy spurge (Euphorbia esula) – an extremely invasive herbaceous species – with a bio-control agent.
+Other species that cannot be removed manually such as common buckthorn (Rhamnus cathartica) or European barberry (Berberis vulgaris) are being treated by the City of Calgary with herbicide or, in the case of leafy spurge (Euphorbia esula) – an extremely invasive herbaceous species – with a bio-control agent.